-Oxycodone is a narcotic painkiller prescribed in slow-release pills that work over a period of 12 hours, the most popular brand of which is OxyContin.
-The prescription caused a wave of teen incidents in the 2000s, including many instances of addiction and death.
+Oxycodone, the generic name for the brand name OxyContin, is a narcotic painkiller prescribed in slow-release pills that work over a period of 12 hours.
+The drug has a high risk for abuse and dependence.
 Although the tablets are slow-release, teens crush them into a powder and snort them, releasing the full amount and potency of the drug all at once.
-As this trend caught fire, users began spending upwards of $80 for a single pill.
 To counteract the growing popularity of the drug, in 2013, the FDA approved a variant that couldn’t be crushed into powder.

 - Oxy 80s

 Ritalin is a slightly less common, but equally dangerous relative of the drug Adderall.
 Teens abuse it as a study aid drug to get an edge when writing papers and cramming for tests.
 It’s most commonly prescribed for teens with ADHD.
-Most teens get their Ritalin from siblings, classmates, or from their doctors after faking the symptoms of ADHD.
-A 2013 report revealed that 5 million students in the U.S. have abused Ritalin or Adderall, a 33% increase from 2008.
+Most teens get their Ritalin from siblings, classmates or from their doctors.
+A 2019 report revealed that just over 1% of high school seniors abused Ritalin.

 Ritalin street names include: